Infection Control Annual Statement

 Infection Control Advice to Patients:

-Patients are encouraged to use the alcohol hand gel/sanitiser dispensers that are available throughout the Medical Surgery.
+Patients are encouraged to use the alcohol hand gel/sanitiser dispensers that are available throughout the facility.

-There are leaflets/posters available in the Medical Surgery - regarding:
+There are leaflets/posters available in the surgery/ on the website for: